Compensation Benefits Clause Samples

 Compensation Benefits.
 In consideration of Executive's services hereunder, the Company shall provide Executive the following:

-Compensation Benefits. (a) Set forth in Section 5.10(a) of the Parent Disclosure Letter is a list, as of the date hereof, of all of the material Employee Benefit Plans sponsored, maintained, contributed to, or required to be contributed to by Parent or any of its Subsidiaries or with respect to which Parent or any of its Subsidiaries has, or could reasonably be expected to have, any material liability (such Employee Benefit Plans, whether or not material, the “Parent Plans”).
-True, correct and complete copies of each of the Parent Plans (or, in the case of any unwritten Parent Plan, a written description thereof) and any amendments thereto and, as applicable, the most current versions of any related trust agreements, insurance contracts or other funding arrangements, favorable determination or opinion letters, and the most recent report on Form 5500 and summary plan description with respect to each such Parent Plan, in each case, have been furnished or made available to the Company or its Representatives.
+Compensation Benefits. (a) Set forth on Schedule 5.10(a) of the Parent Disclosure Letter is a list, as of the date hereof, of all of the material Employee Benefit Plans sponsored, maintained, or contributed to by Parent or any of its Subsidiaries or with respect to which Parent or any of its Subsidiaries could reasonably be expected to have any liability or that provide benefits to any individual performing services to Parent or any of its Subsidiaries (the “Parent Plans”).
+True, correct and complete copies of each of the Parent Plans and the most current version of any related trust agreements, insurance contracts or other funding arrangements, summary plan descriptions, the most recent Form 5500 filing and the most current version of any applicable IRS determination letters have been furnished or made available to the Company or its Representatives.

-(f) There are no material unfunded benefit obligations with respect to any Parent Plan that have not been properly accrued for in Parent’s financial statements or disclosed in the notes thereto in accordance with GAAP.
+(d) There are no material unfunded benefit obligations that have not been properly accrued for in Parent’s financial statements or disclosed in the notes thereto in accordance with GAAP.

 Compensation Benefits.
 In accordance with Section 142 of the State Finance Law, this contract shall be void and of no force and effect unless the Contractor shall provide and maintain coverage during the life of this contract for the benefit of such employees as are required to be covered by the provisions of the Workers' Compensation Law.